 Going through a divorce is never easy.
 You’re probably anxious and worried about what’s next.
 Will you lose everything you worked so hard for?
 At the Claiborne Firm, we want you to know we are here to support you through this difficult time.
-With preparation and patience, you can have hope for a positive outcome.
+With preparation and patience, you can get divorced quickly on your terms with a settlement that you are satisfied with.

 We know it’s important for our clients to maintain amicable relationships with their spouses so they can comfortably take part in life’s milestone events like a child’s graduation or wedding.
 We know our clients also want to maintain good relationships with their children after the divorce.
 We work to get our clients everything they want and deserve without destroying their relationships in the process.